 Applying Recurring Revenue

 Why does MRR matter?
-For many companies, MRR is a key value for various performance reports.
+For many companies, MRR is a key value for various financial performance reports.
 Efficient management of recurring revenue means understanding these calculations and how the information can be applied for performance assessment from month to month.
 Growth rates, Customer Lifetime Value assessments, and the impact of customer churn can all be easily assessed when data is normalized through recurring revenue calculations.
 Otherwise, you risk misinterpreting or over-reacting to particular data points.

 But aside from reporting, efficient allocation of the above recurring revenue opens new opportunities for businesses looking to scale.
 With a clear understanding of projected revenue streams each month, revenue can be allocated to key operational areas most suited to drive growth: